 For certain populations, including those with intellectual disabilities, autism diagnoses, and other more complex needs, the telehealth experience has been mixed.
-In situations where telehealth was not effective, some individuals went from receiving 40-plus hours of services down to zero until in-person services resumed, creating both regression in behaviors and challenging, sometimes dangerous, situations for families.
+In situations where telehealth was not effective, some individuals went from receiving 40-plus hours of services down to zero until in-person services resumed, creating both regression in behaviours and challenging, sometimes dangerous, situations for families.
 In extreme cases, the inability to provide these services in person can result in residential placements that are more costly, increase exposure to COVID-19, and are often less successful in keeping individuals in their homes and communities over the long term.

 As government agencies grapple with physical-return-to-work decisions, the lessons learned from Pennsylvania’s immediate shift to telehealth to mitigate transmission of COVID-19 are informing OMHSAS’s path forward.
-In order to continue providing in-person services during the pandemic, OMHSAS has disseminated guidance on implementing precautions to protect staff, providers, and those receiving services when in-person services are more appropriate.
-Providers have designed new protocols and reconfigured office layouts, while reserving telehealth and curbside services for nonspecialized populations needing less-intensive services.
+In order to continue providing in-person services during the pandemic, OMHSAS has disseminated guidance on implementing precautions to protect staff, providers and those receiving services when in-person services are more appropriate.
+Providers have designed new protocols and reconfigured office layouts, while reserving telehealth and curbside services for nonspecialised populations needing less-intensive services.

-Like Pennsylvania’s OMHSAS, New Mexico’s Human Services Department (NM HSD) is striving to keep programs and services physically accessible while also improving its virtual channels.
+Like Pennsylvania’s OMHSAS, New Mexico’s Human Services Department (NM HSD) is striving to keep programmes and services physically accessible while also improving its virtual channels.
 This approach lets the agency better serve the many clients who have come to prefer virtual and contactless service delivery.

 Pre–COVID-19, nearly half of NM HSD’s daily client interactions were in person.
 As of October 2020, that figure stood at 11%.
 Since the start of the pandemic, NM HSD’s online portal has seen a 19% increase in traffic per month, with an overwhelming majority of that traffic coming from mobile devices.
-The volume of calls into NM HSD’s customer service center every month has more than doubled.
+The volume of calls into NM HSD’s customer service centre every month has more than doubled.

 Responding to the immediate shift in channel preference, with an eye toward accommodating future shifts in demand, NM HSD has developed an online platform called ServiceConnect.
 This tool allows clients to request services and gives them real-time visibility into wait times so that they can select their preferred delivery channels.
-ServiceConnect works with the department’s existing technologies to seamlessly connect clients to its online portal, contact center, curbside services, pop-up locations, and (when available again) in-lobby operations.
+ServiceConnect works with the department’s existing technologies to seamlessly connect clients to its online portal, contact centre, curbside services, pop-up locations, and (when available again) in-lobby operations.
 The platform also lets NM HSD set up remote service locations with community partners, further increasing access and creating new collaborations.
-Because the department is able to anticipate shifts in client traffic, NM HSD can optimize its staffing, enhancing safety and convenience for clients by minimizing their length of stay.
+Because the department is able to anticipate shifts in client traffic, NM HSD can optimise its staffing, enhancing safety and convenience for clients by minimising their length of stay.

-NM HSD’s investments in new business processes and technology put it in a better position to honor citizens’ service delivery preferences as they evolve, and to collaborate more closely with community partners.
+NM HSD’s investments in new business processes and technology put it in a better position to honour citizens’ service delivery preferences as they evolve, and to collaborate more closely with community partners.
 All this will pave the way for a smoother, more equitable recovery.

 Among the 30 named storms that battered the Gulf and East Coasts during the 2020 Atlantic hurricane season, five impacted the state of Louisiana.
 Faced with this record number of natural disasters on top of the pandemic, Louisiana responded by retooling its Disaster Supplemental Nutrition Assistance Program (D-SNAP) system.

 Louisiana’s Department of Children and Families Services (LA DCFS) first moved to activate D-SNAP in September, as it prepared for the aftermath of Hurricane Laura.
-To minimize the impact of COVID-19, LA DCFS needed to make the application and disbursement of D-SNAP benefits virtual.
+To minimise the impact of COVID-19, LA DCFS needed to make the application and disbursement of D-SNAP benefits virtual.
 Interviews were to be conducted by phone with identity verification, and disaster electronic benefit transfer cards and notices of decision mailed directly to applicants so that they didn’t have to pick them up in person.

 With assistance from Louisiana’s Office of Technology Services, LA DCFS redesigned its new, never-before-used D-SNAP system, creating the state’s first fully virtual D-SNAP process in less than two weeks.
 Individuals and families who needed emergency food assistance could apply and be certified for benefits remotely.
 Since the virtual system’s stand-up, it has received around 81,000 virtual applications from 34 impacted parishes, with close to 65,000 cases certified and roughly US$50 million in benefits issued.

 Over the longer term, virtual service delivery will help Louisiana respond faster when disasters strike.
-It will also save the state money on building leases, equipment rentals, and employee reimbursements; reduce employee fatigue as they deal with disasters; and offer technology that other programs can reuse for their own purposes.
+It will also save the state money on building leases, equipment rentals, and employee reimbursements; reduce employee fatigue as they deal with disasters; and offer technology that other programmes can reuse for their own purposes.

 When the global pandemic hit, everything changed.
 Digital was no longer a “nice to have” but an imperative.
-Consider digital service delivery’s most compelling features: its ability to serve efficiently, scale cheaply, and adapt quickly.
+Consider digital service delivery’s most compelling features: its ability to serve efficiently, scale cheaply and adapt quickly.
 The disruption of the pandemic has made these features more vital than ever, both to meet the current moment and to lay the groundwork for greater resiliency in the future.

 For more than 45 years, Deloitte state health and human services professionals have worked side by side with state agencies.
-Our mission is to help you achieve your mission—protecting and improving the health, safety, and well-being of our fellow citizens.
-We are focused on helping you improve the efficiency, effectiveness, and accountability of state services and benefits.
+Our mission is to help you achieve your mission—protecting and improving the health, safety and well-being of our fellow citizens.
+We are focused on helping you improve the efficiency, effectiveness and accountability of state services and benefits.
 Our breadth of offerings includes: eligibility and service integration, state health care, child welfare, childcare and early learning, and many others.